- 1 2nd Training School for Facility Staff (TS5), Gothenburg 2017

 Venue & contacts

-The 2017 NEUBIAS Workshop 2 will be hosted by the Centre for Cellular Imaging, Sahlgrenska Academy, at the University of Gothenburg, Sweden, on September 11-14.
+The 2017 NEUBIAS Workshop 2 will be hosted by the Centre for Cellular Imaging, Sahlgrenska Academy, at the University of Gothenburg, Sweden.

 The Sahlgrenska Academy is the faculty of health sciences at the University of Gothenburg.
 Education and research are conducted within the fields of pharmacy, medicine, odontology and health care sciences.
 The Wallenberg Conference Centre is a modern meeting center located next to the Sahlgrenska Academy at Medicinaregatan 20.
 The Sahlgrenska area is reached by car, bus or tram (the closest stop is ‘Medicinaregatan‘)